helloworld-wezi/Review_Analyzer/README.md

     1. Perceptron Algorithm
     2. Average Perceptron Algorithm
     3. Pegasos Algorithm
 2. The review texts will be converted into feature vectors using a bag of words approach.
+For example, in a unigram model with dictionary set {Mary, loves, apples, red}, the sentences "Mary loves apples" and "Red apples" is converted into vectors (1, 1, 1, 0) and (0, 0, 1, 1) respectively.
+In the bigram case, using the dictionary set {Mary loves, loves apples, Red apples}, the sentences will be converted into vectors (1, 1, 0) and (0, 0, 1) respectively.
 3. The goals of the project are to:
     1. Find the best hyperparameter for T (the number of times the feature vector is updated) and Lambda (the weight of the regularization term to avoid overfitting),
     2. Compare the performance and observe the convergence of the algorithms,